 The Department of Medical Physics maintains close collaborative ties with other UW SMPH departments, including Human Oncology (Radiation Therapy), Medicine, Neurology, Neurological Surgery, Radiology, and Psychiatry, as well as departments in other schools and colleges, including Physics, Biomedical Engineering, and Nuclear Engineering / Engineering Physics.
 The department also has close ties with the School of Veterinary Medicine, the National Primate Research Center, and the Morgridge Institute for Research.
 Many faculty members hold joint appointments, principally in Radiology, Biomedical Engineering, and/or Human Oncology.
-These cross-links broaden the scope of the research opportunities open to graduate students and provide access to additional equipment and facilities, such as linear accelerators, magnetic resonance imaging (MRI) equipment, X-ray computed tomography (CT) scanners, ultrasound scanners, optical imaging equipment, and positron emission tomography (PET) scanners.
+These cross-links broaden the scope of the research opportunities open to graduate students and provide access to additional equipment and facilities, such as linear accelerators, magnetic resonance imaging (MRI) equipment, X-ray computed tomography (PET) scanners.

 The Medical Physics Department has access to many unique imaging research facilities in its location in the Wisconsin Institutes for Medical Research (WIMR), adjacent to UW Hospital and Clinics (UWHC) and to the SMPH Health Sciences Learning Center (HSLC).
 State of the art MRI scanners, CT scanners, ultrasound scanners, angiography systems, and a biomagnetism suite are located on the first floor of WIMR I and are shared with Radiology for carrying out imaging research.
 A PET-Trace cyclotron facility, radiochemistry labs with automated synthesis modules, GMP Radiopharmaceutical Production Facility, two PET/CT systems, a PET/MR system, a machine shop, and the Medical Radiation Research Center (MRRC) and Accredited Dosimetry Calibration Lab (ADCL), with a Varian TrueBeam linac dedicated to research and education, are located one floor down.
 Also, in the WIMR I basement is the Small Animal Imaging Lab, with optical, SPECT/CT, PET, MRI, and ultrasound/photoacoustic imaging systems.
-Graduate students engaged in research in any of these modalities often are trained to use these facilities.

 The Department's ADCL is one of three in the U.S. accredited by the American Association of Physicists in Medicine.
 In addition, the Department serves UW Hospitals and nearby medical centers by providing Diagnostic Imaging Equipment Quality Assurance programs.
 Finally, many unique opportunities for Medical Physics trainees are provided by faculty in the adjacent Radiation Oncology Department (Department of Human Oncology Physics Section).
-The Radiation Therapy Department of the Hospital is an ACR (American College of Radiology) accredited clinical department offering state of the art radiation therapy modalities including TomoTherapy, SBRT, SRS, MRI-guided RT and advanced LDR and HDR brachytherapy. -----
+The Radiation Therapy Department of the Hospital is an ACR (American College of Radiology) accredited clinical department offering state of the art radiation therapy modalities including TomoTherapy, SBRT, SRS, MRI-guided RT and advanced LDR and HDR brachytherapy. -